 Do insurance companies inspect my roof before canceling my policy?

-Often, yes.
-They may rely on visual inspections, drone imagery or third-party data to assess your roof’s condition before deciding to cancel.
+Yes.
+Insurers use visual inspections, drone imagery or third-party data to assess your roof's condition before making cancellation decisions.

 How can I prevent insurance issues related to my roof in the future?